Mz69/Quick-Cash/README.md

 ## Authors and acknowledgment
 Show your appreciation to those who have contributed to the project.

+The PostJob class as well as the corresponding Post Job xml file had a lot of code reused from a previous group (Due to a change in group members).
+The code was written by me (Riley Chamberlain) so all the code is my work however, much of it was previously used for iteration 1 in my previous group

 ## License
 For open source projects, say how it is licensed.